-What you’re seeing are SATA and PCIe SSDs.
-One is technologically superior, but that doesn’t mean you should always prefer it.
+PCIe SSDs may be technologically superior, but that doesn’t mean you should always buy it over SATA drives.

 In this article, we’ll look at the differences between SATA and PCIe SSDs and what you need to know to make an informed decision when buying an SSD.